 When you inspect your code, you can tell WebStorm which types of problems you would like to search for and get reports about.
-Such configuration can be preserved as an inspection profile.
+Such configurations can be preserved as inspection profiles.

 An inspection profile defines the types of problems to be sought for, i.e. which code inspections are enabled/disabled and the severity of these inspections.
 Profiles are configurable in the Inspections settings page.